 As a parent, it is easy to get caught up in worry about our kids.
 We hear statistics about teen drinking.
 Bullying, and suicide.
 We know that adoptees commit suicide at four times the rate of the non-adopted population.
 Our fears have merit; still, we cannot let fear pilot our decisions.

 How might you approach a similar situation?
 What if the child were younger?
 How do you foster your child’s capabilities?
 How have you built a history of handling their confidences respectfully?
 How have you provided opportunities for your child to practice problem-solving and decision making?
 How have you inculcated an atmosphere of safety within your family?
+Life is a learning conversation, what changes will you make and what actions will you take to reflect your new understanding?

 David Augsberger, “Caring Enough to Hear and Be Heard,” Regal Books, 1982